 The restaurant that was to evolve into Café Florentino opened its doors in Melbourne’s Little Collins Street in 1893.
 The propietor was Swiss-born Calixte Denat.
 The restaurant was relocated several times, before opening above Samuel Wynn’s wine store in Bourke Street in 1925.
 With its French cuisine and luxurious decor, Cafe Denat was, with Fasoli’s, one of the two leading restaurants in Melbourne in the early 20th century.

 On 28 April 1893 The Herald announced that: “On Monday next an important addition will be made to the list of places which cater for the wants of Melbourne business people in the shape of the Cafe Denat, in Little Collins street, between Swanston and Elizabeth streets.”
 The Herald may have been particularly interested because the restaurant was to be located in the paper’s former premises.

-The article went on to describe the three-storey establishment, which included a banqueting hall on the top floor and twelve “cabinets particuliers,” or miniature supper room on the second floor.
+The article went on to describe the three-storey establishment, which included a banqueting hall on the top floor and twelve “cabinets particuliers,” or miniature supper rooms on the second floor.
 On the ground floor, the main dining room was to serve lunch consisting of oysters, soup and vegetables, with wine, “at a moderate cost of one shilling and sixpence”.

 M. Denat’s experience included the role of chief cook for the French shipping line Messageries Maritime.
 In Melbourne he had been the caterer for the French Club and had run a previous restaurant called the Cafe Anglais.
 His mission was to educate the local barbarians in the art of eating.
 The Herald expounded on this aim: